 Why SUTAB® ?

-NOW YOU HAVE A CHOICE WITH A NEW TABLET FOR BOWEL PREPARATION
+YOU HAVE A TABLET CHOICE FOR BOWEL PREPARATION

 Tablets and packaging not shown actual size.